JoseAngelMartinB/DCL-train-market/README.md

 Authors:
 * José Ángel Martín-Baos
-* Ricardo García Ródenas
+* Antonio Alcántara
 * Carlos Ruiz
-* Antonio Alcántara
+* Ricardo García Ródenas

 These codes are associated with the paper "Optimization with constraint learning for pricing services under competition".
 This paper can be downloaded from ArXiv at [-----](https://arxiv.org/abs/YYYY.NNNNN).

 If you use any part of the code or data provided in this repository, please cite it as:
-> José Ángel Martín-Baos, Ricardo García-Ródenas, Carlos Ruiz, Antonio Alcántara (2025).
+> José Ángel Martín-Baos, Antonio Alcántara, Carlos Ruiz, Ricardo García-Ródenas (2025).
 Optimization with constraint learning for pricing services under competition.
 ArXiv preprint. https://arxiv.org/abs/YYYY.NNNNN

 ## Software implementation